Lights Camera Roma cover

 Jack Durgin is twenty-six, carrying $120,000 in cash, and producing a Coca-Cola commercial outside Rome.
 The job is supposed to be simple: a sixty-second spot at a train crossing, big budget, then home.

 Set in Rome in 1981, Lights, Camera, Roma is a story of desire, power, and what it costs to choose love inside a system designed to prevent it.
-Written by the producer who carried the cash.

-1981 Coca-Cola Commercial — Italy
+The Real 1981 Coca-Cola Commercial